AutoJenny/blog/docs/reference/workflow/README.md

 1. Check the documentation in `/docs/reference/workflow/`
 2. Review the API reference in `endpoints.md`
 3. Consult the LLM panel documentation in `llm_panel.md`
+4. For section-based workflow issues, see `sections.md`
-4. Contact the project maintainers
+5. Contact the project maintainers

 Remember: This project does not use logins or registration.
 Never add authentication-related code.